-Tricky couples yoga poses
+Tricky yoga poses for couples

 Here are some difficult couple yoga poses for intermediate level yogis:

 - One Arm High-Flying Whale Pose: Begin by holding your both legs with both arms.
-After that try holding with just one.
+After that, try holding with just one.
 This difficult yoga pose is for partners who want to test their core strength and balance.

-- Couples Crow Pose: You can even challenge your upper body strength by trying this difficult yoga pose.
+- Crow Pose: You can even challenge your upper body strength by trying this difficult yoga pose.
 While it may be tempting to turn your head to the side and kiss your partner, don’t try it.
 In many yoga poses, like a plow or camel pose, it is dangerous to turn your head to the side as it could twist your neck.

 - Yoga Airplane Pose: When you’re comfortable with this airplane yoga pose, you need to let of each other’s hands and try to fly.
 If you are not quite there, so you need to keep practicing.

-- Couples Throne Pose: This pose is difficult to get into and out of, while easy to maintain.
+- Throne Pose: This pose is difficult to get into and out of, while easy to maintain.
 You can use a spotter for this position.

 Standing Forward Bend Pose